-Join Lisa Larson-Kelley for an in-depth discussion in this video Publishing multi-bitrate on-demand streams via HDS, part of Up and Running with Flash Media Server 4.5 .
+Join Lisa Larson-Kelley for an in-depth discussion in this video Publishing multi-bitrate on-demand streams via HDS, part of Learning Flash Media Server 4.5.

 HTTP Dynamic Streaming or HDS is an efficient way to get on-demand video to a wide audience, including mobile devices that run Flash Player, while still ensuring that they get the right bitrate stream for their connection speed.
 This can be especially useful for devices as they're often on unreliable Internet connections.
 In this chapter, we'll create a multi- bitrate playlist to take advantage of this useful feature.
 The file format for HDS multi-bitrate playlists is different from the format that we used for RTMP.
 Because of this, Adobe has included a tool that helps you create these manifest files.

 This tool is called the Set Level Manifest Generator.
 It has a cryptic name, but what it does is create multi-bitrate playlists in a new format referred to as a Set Level Manifest.
 In the past if you had content encoded at various bitrate that you wanted to use for dynamic streaming, you would create a single manifest file that contained all of the data needed for playback of each of the streams and this was a lot of data.
 Now with new Set Level Manifest support, you can separate that stream manifest data from the playlist itself.